projectcalico/calico/getting-started/windows-calico/kubernetes/standard.md

 **Step 1: Configure kubelet**

-`kubelet` must be configured to use CNI networking by setting the following command line arguments:
+`kubelet` must be configured to use CNI networking by setting the following command line arguments, depending on the installed container runtime.

+For Docker:

 - `--network-plugin=cni`
 - `--cni-bin-dir=<directory for CNI binaries>`
 - `--cni-conf-dir=<directory for CNI configuration>`

+For containerd:

+- `--container-runtime=remote`
+- `--container-runtime-endpoint=npipe:////.//pipe//containerd-containerd`

-The settings for the latter two arguments are required by the {{site.prodname}} installer in the next stage.
+The CNI bin and conf dir settings are required by the {{site.prodname}} installer to install the CNI binaries and configuration file.

+>**Note**: Among other parameters, the containerd configuration file includes options to configure the CNI bin and conf dirs.
+{: .alert .alert-info}

 The following kubelet settings are also important: